 Luteinising Hormone (LH) is also produced by the pituitary gland and helps to stimulate ovulation.
 Your doctor may compare FHS to LH.

 Each of these tests alone may not be a good indicator of how successful your egg retrieval will be.
-Together, they paint a picture of how the doctor can plan for your egg retrieval cycle and whether an egg retrieval cycle is likely to be successful.
+Together, they paint a picture of how the doctor can plan for your egg retrieval cycle and whether a cycle is likely to be successful.
 It is important to discuss the results with the fertility doctor.

 Want to become an Egg Donor?